Research in my laboratory

 students and I combine our laboratory-based research with an intensive

-field-based approach to study the behavioural ecology of animals in
+field-based approach to study the behavioural ecology and conservation

 their natural environment.
 Together with a variety of